 Statement of purpose (250–500 words) describing the applicant's reason for pursuing graduate study

 Proof of English Proficiency (required of applicants whose primary language is not English).

 Nonimmigrant alien applicants are required to submit documentation of sufficient financial resources to attend SVA.

-Applications for Fall 2016 enrollment are now being accepted.
-The early acceptance deadline for applications is February 1, 2016.
-However, applications will continue to be accepted on a rolling basis until all positions are filled by exceptional candidates.
-We encourage you to apply earlier rather than later, to ensure that places in the Fall 2016 class are still available.
+Applications for Fall 2020 enrollment are now being accepted.
+We will continue to accept applications on a rolling basis until all positions are filled by exceptional candidates.
+We encourage you to apply earlier rather than later, to ensure that places in the Fall 2020 class are still available.
 Applicants who need immediate confirmation of the receipt of application materials should send all materials through a mailing service that will track the package.

 Send all materials together to

 Office of Graduate Admissions

 New York, NY 10010-3994

 The College does not disclose admissions decisions via phone, fax or e-mail.
 Note: All application materials become the property of the School of Visual Arts and will not be returned.